keshavbasanwal/myBookLibrary/README.md

 - Nationalism by Rabindranath Tagore || [Read online](https://www.gutenberg.org/files/40766/40766-h/40766-h.htm)

-- HOW TO SWIM : A Practical Manual of Swimming by a Practical Swimmer and a Guide to the Novice as well as the Expert by By JAMES H. STERRETT
+- HOW TO SWIM : A Practical Manual of Swimming by a Practical Swimmer and a Guide to the Novice as well as the Expert by By JAMES H. STERRETT || [Read online](https://www.gutenberg.org/cache/epub/70397/pg70397-images.html)

 - Sword of Destiny by Andrzej Sapkowski
 || [Goodreads page](https://www.goodreads.com/book/show/25454056-sword-of-destiny)